Faculty Publication and Research-Creation

 Angel Gil-Ordòñez with the PostClassical Ensemble

-“Like many successful Hollywood composers, Bernard Herrmann pursued musical endeavours beyond (in his time) the celluloid.
-Studies at Juilliard were followed by conducting posts with the New Chamber Orchestra of New York and the CBS Symphony Orchestra, with which he championed music by major figures of the day, including Ives, even as he wrote music for radio programmes and composed concert works and, eventually, movie scores.
+“Like many successful Hollywood composers, Bernard Herrmann pursued musical endeavors beyond (in his time) the celluloid.
+Studies at Juilliard were followed by conducting posts with the New Chamber Orchestra of New York and the CBS Symphony Orchestra, with which he championed music by major figures of the day, including Ives, even as he wrote music for radio programs and composed concert works and, eventually, movie scores.
 Herrmann’s versatility in three genres – radio, chamber music and film – is captured on this absorbing recording featuring the PostClassical Ensemble, an experimental orchestral laboratory in residence at the Washington National Cathedral.”
 Donald Rosenberg, Gramophone

 Instrumental Music in Late Eighteenth-Century Naples (Cambridge University Press, 2020)